-The current seasonal line-up of our Burning Cliff seasonal blend consists of a naturally processed Acaiá variety from the Santa Lucia farm in Brazil (60%) blended with an organic, washed Caturra and Castillo mix from Los Alpes farm in Colombia (40%).
-Let's explore the stories behind each coffee.
+The current seasonal line-up of our Burning Cliff seasonal blend consists of a washed Caturra variety from the Los Alpes farm in Colombia (50%) blended with a naturally processed Mundo Novo variety from Capadocia farm in Brazil (50%).
+Let's find out a bit more about the stories behind each coffee.